Become a subscriberAlready a subscriber? Log in

 My approach is practical.
 I’m a practitioner.
 And we all have to go to work tomorrow, and do all of the things.
 Hopefully the right things.

-Each issue of the free newsletter orbits around a single theme relating to leading people at work.
-It drops every 4-6 weeks.
+Each issue of the free monthly newsletter orbits around a single theme relating to leading people at work.

 Sometimes it’s an essential skill, or best practice.
 Like setting goals, a woefully unappreciated practice IMO.

 There’s always recommended reading — from pop culture to classics.
 NB: most business books aren’t classics.

 It’s writing, about management and people at work.
 Not content marketing.

 There’s an extra email each month, Members Only, which goes deeper: observing, analyzing, and sometimes debunking emerging management and workplace trends.
 It’s new, and evolving.

 Beyond writing and dare I say “curating,” I’m experimenting with ways we can engage, together, around people and workplaces.